 The number of Americans ages 65 and older is projected to reach 77 million by the year 2034, and within two decades, seniors will outnumber children for the first time in U.S. history.
 There is a growing call for gerontologists and geriatricians that is going unanswered.

 As a master’s degree student, you will be provided a comprehensive and personalized curriculum covering the biological, clinical, psychological, sociological, legal and ethical aspects of aging.
 You’ll learn to advocate for the unique needs of older adults, including their mental and physical health and independence.

 Through our program, you’ll deepen your knowledge of aging in preparation for providing older adults with services as a gerontologist or quality health care as a geriatrician.
-Depending on your goals, you can tailor your degree with one of three specialty tracks: Geriatric Care Management, Psychosocial Gerontology and Medical Physiology.
 Our program also affords the opportunity to earn a graduate certificate with the successful completion of the 9-credit track in addition to your degree.
 Additional benefits include:

 - Accessibility: No clinical experience or campus visits are required.

 - Affordability: Tuition is competitively priced and the same for all students, regardless of their location.

 - Efficiency: Earn a master’s degree in as little as one year.

 - Flexibility: Courses are asynchronous and can be completed at students’ convenience.

 - Relevancy: Curriculum is updated regularly to reflect the latest trends and research findings.